 - 1 ½ teaspoons fresh sage , minced

 - 1 ½ teaspoons fresh thyme , minced

 - ¼ teaspoon each salt and fresh ground black pepper

-- zest from 1 fresh whole organic lemon
+- the zest from 1 fresh whole organic lemon

 - In a medium saucepan over high heat, combine all ingredients and stir well.
 Bring to a boil, then reduce heat to low heat.
 Simmer for 10 minutes, stirring occasionally, until all cranberries have "popped" open and the sauce has thickened.
-Can also mash the cooked cranberries with the back of a wooden spoon to break up the cranberries and make the sauce thicker.
+Mash the cooked cranberries with the back of a wooden spoon to break up the cranberries and make the sauce thicker.